mcsee/Software-Design-Articles/Articles/Wordle/How to Develop a Wordle Game using TDD in 25 Minutes/readme.md

 }
 ```

-Test fails since we have not defined our Dictionary.
+The test fails since we have not defined our Dictionary.
 We do it:

 [Gist Url]: # (https://gist.github.com/mcsee/d519db05334e7d1bc5b6c06214a90127)